Golf is open in DuPage! Click here for a listing of courses and safety guidelines.

 Medinah Country Club, Medinah

-Golf legends including Harry Cooper, Byron Nelson, Gene Sarazen, Jacky Cupit and Billy Casper have played and won National Tournaments at Medinah.
-The club has hosted seven Major tournaments with notable championship winners to include Tiger Woods, Hale Irwin, Gary Player, and Byron Nelson, Billy Casper and Gene Sarazen.
+Golf legends including Harry Cooper, Byron Nelson, Gene Sarazen, Jacky Cupit, and Billy Casper have played and won National Tournaments at Medinah.
+The club has hosted seven Major tournaments with notable championship winners including Tiger Woods, Hale Irwin, Gary Player, Byron Nelson, Billy Casper, and Gene Sarazen.

 Butler National Golf Club, Oak Brook